Muteo-design/RAB-CDR2.0-components/README.md

 All files in `/public/cip` should only be modified by camslice until such time as he deems another developer has enough context to safely make changes there.

 ### Coding Style
+- Refer to the various `.editconfig` and `.eslint.json` files used throughout the project.
-- Use Tabs for indentation, not spaces.
-Tab width should equal 4 spaces
+- For components and CSS that will be integrated, use Tabs for indentation, not spaces.
 - Ensure closing tags exists for all HTML elements that are not "empty elements", otherwise known as "self-closing tags".
 This includes all Vue components.
 A few examples of empty elements are: `<img/>`, `<input/>` and `<br/>`.
 Comprehensive list: https://developer.mozilla.org/en-US/docs/Glossary/Empty_element
--

 ### CSS
-Make all css changes in `/src/assets/css`
+Make all css changes in `/src/assets/css` or `/src/assets/css-rab-skin`

 There is a build process that prefixes everything with `.rab-cdr` (see `postcss.config.js`) in order to properly scope our styles to the widgets and ensure they are not unintentionally applied to some other rulebook or other part of the UI.

 If you're writing CSS like this: `#cloudcase-form .steps { some: thing; }` there's a risk that it will be applied to some other rulebook that uses the .steps class which we are completely unaware of.

-If you can't achieve what you need to with the `.rab-cdr` prefix, then the CSS that needs to be written is ultimately Cloudcase's responsibility because it's outside the domain of the widgets.
+If you can't achieve what you need to with the `.rab-cdr` prefix, then the CSS will need to be promoted into the `RABSkin` or `community.css`.
+This is ultimately Cloudcase's responsibility because it's outside the domain of the widgets.
 Some of this CSS can be written by us, but at this stage only camslice has enough context to do it safely.
 It's essentially a global theme update that will apply to all other rulebooks and needs to be done with care and coordination with Cloudcase developers.

 Widgets are also rendered on the "staff" channel.
 The `.rab-cdr` prefix helps us minimise the difference between how the widgets are rendered on the customer channel vs the staff channel.

-CSS is integrated into Cloudcase by manually copying the output `<style>` tag from the Storybook and commiting this to the Cloudcase UAT rulebook in a separate Git repository.

 #### Bootstrap